amirh0ss3in/Black-Hole-Entropy/script.md

 🎙 **Voiceover (insightful tone):**

-> Every specific arrangement — each individual row in this table —
+> By the way, Every specific arrangement — each individual row in this table —
-> is called a **microstate**.
+> is something that we physicists, call a **microstate**.

 > And when we group those microstates by how many heads they have —
 > that’s what we call a **macrostate**.

-> Many microstates can belong to the same macrostate.
+> As you just saw, many microstates can belong to the same macrostate.
 > That’s the key idea.

 *(Microstates and Macrostates labels appear vertically)*